What is Inflammatory Bowel Disease?

 As mentioned, the stable comfortable patient has time to try different treatments.
 In cats, where intestinal lymphoma is common, there is a great deal of overlap in treatment between IBD and intestinal lymphoma.
 Both conditions are called infiltrative bowel diseases and it can be hard to distinguish them.
 Many people choose a protocol to cover both conditions.

 Certainly, with IBD the diagnostic tests tend to be much more costly than the treatment.
 The problem is making sure there is enough confidence in the diagnosis of IBD that there will be no harm in skipping diagnostics.
-It is not unusual to take the work-up all the way through ultrasound and deciding on treatment based on the information gained up to that point.
+It is not unusual to take the work-up all the way through ultrasound and decide on treatment based on the information gained up to that point.

 Photo by MarVistaVet